jonasjohansson/tinymassive.io/kit/README.md

 ```

 ## More…

+###Hardware###

+Please ensure that if you are delivering a realtime work (Unity app, Processing, TD etc), that it will run on our target hardware:
+`Macbook Pro, OSX 10.12 2.3 GHz Intel Core i7, 16 GB 1600 MHz DDR3, Nvidia GT 750M`

 These documents are provided for the curious and are intended to show exactly how the lights are laid out on the buildings. **Pay no attention to the codes on the diagrams**, they are for us to worry about, and some of them are wrong anyway. **Also note** our 77x13 mapping does miss some small rows, and one or two individual lights at the edges.
 They will remain black.